 Revenues that are non-respendable are not available to discharge the Department's liabilities.
-While expected to maintain accounting control, the Deputy Minister has no authority regarding the disposition of non-respendable revenues.
-As a result, non-respendable revenues are considered to be earned on behalf of the Government of Canada and are therefore presented in reduction of the entity's gross revenues.
+Although the Deputy Minister is expected to maintain accounting control, she has no authority over the disposition of non-respendable revenues.
+As a result, non respendable revenues are considered to be earned on behalf of the Government of Canada and are therefore presented as a reduction to the Department’s gross revenues.

 4. Parliamentary authorities

 The Department is financed by the Government of Canada through parliamentary authorities.
-Financial reporting of authorities provided to the Department do not parallel financial reporting according to generally accepted accounting principles since authorities are primarily based on cash flow requirements.
-Consequently, items recognized in the future- oriented statement of operations are not necessarily the same as those provided through authorities from parliament.
-Items recognized in the future-oriented statement of operations in one year may be funded through parliamentary authorities in prior, current, or future years.
+Financial reporting of authorities provided to the Department differs from financial reporting according to generally accepted accounting principles, because authorities are based mainly on cash flow requirements.
+Items recognized in the FOSO in one year may be funded through parliamentary authorities in prior, current or future years.
+Accordingly, the Department has different net cost of operations for the year on a government funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables: